[Outdated] New Mailgun pricing: no more minimums, features for all

 For new customers, we have aggregated our free and paid signup flow to remove another decision point.
 You can choose to pay when you sign up or start playing with Mailgun and add payment information later.

-Of course, there are limits for the free accounts (we’re not THAT generous): 10,000 emails per month, 5 domains and 2 day of log retention.
+Of course, there are limits for the free accounts (we’re not THAT generous): a limited number of emails per month, 5 domains and 2 day of log retention.
 Once you add payment information there are no limits for emails sent or received, you can add up to 1,000 domains and you get 30 days of log retention.

 If you need more domains than that or longer log retention, feel free to reach out at firstname.lastname@example.org and we can discuss further.